 Said to be the “most photographed waterfall on the Road to Hana”, Wailua Falls lives up to the hype.
 While its easy access to the road likely contributes to the crowds it receives, the way this waterfall elegantly cascades 80 feet down the rocky cliff behind it sets this one apart from the others.
-Even if you have waterfall fatigue by now, surely you will be charmed by the tranquility of this spot.
+Even if you have waterfall fatigue by now, this tranquil spot is sure to charm you.

 If you’re in the mood for a dip, you can trek down to the lovely pool below the falls.
-On your way back, grab a souvenir from one of the vendors in the parking lot as a memory of your experience.
+On your way back, purchase a souvenir from a vendor in the parking lot to remember this awesome day.

 • • •

 You are now all set for an incredible full day of sightseeing.
-These are the best stops for the ultimate drive down the Road to Hana, and they’ll leave you wanting more.
-This unforgettable experience is filled with unreal scenery and plenty of adventures.
+These are the best stops for the ultimate drive down the Road to Hana, and they’ll be cemented in your Maui memories.
+This unforgettable experience more than delivers on unreal scenery and plenty of adventures.
 Believe me – you won’t regret trading Mai Tai’s on the beach for experiencing this wilder side of Maui.